 What Is Tinnitus?

-Tinnitus is the sound of ringing, roaring, buzzing, hissing, or clicking that occurs inside the head.
-The sounds may come and go, be continuous, occur in one or both ears, and vary in pitch.
+Tinnitus is the sound of ringing, roaring, buzzing, hissing, or clicking in the ear(s) or head.
+Sounds may come and go, be continuous, occur in one or both ears, and vary in pitch.
 Occasionally the tinnitus has a pulsatile quality that goes with the heartbeat.
-More than 50 million people in the U.S. suffer from some degree of tinnitus.
-Of these individuals, at least two million experience it so severely that it interferes with daily activities.
+More than 50 million people in the U.S. suffer from tinnitus.
+For many, symptoms are so severe that it interferes with daily activities.
 We become more concerned when tinnitus is only heard in one ear.

 What Causes Tinnitus?

-- Damage to the nerve endings in the inner ear
+- Damage to nerve endings in the inner ear

 - Stiffening of bones in the middle ear